VirtuallyExisting/Among-Us-3DS/README.md

 # Among Us Cross (Cross Platform)
 A recreation of Among Us with new features and completely rewritten for the Nintendo 3DS and Wii!
 (DS support coming soon.)

+## This project has become closed source from this point on.
+I have decided to maximize security/fun by not commiting to this repository (code-wise, other updates and releases will still be available) to reduce the possibility of any hacking clients and/or malicious activitiy.

 ## This branch is marked as WORKING!
 This branch has officially completed support that functions as intended.